-A. The Association President shall be placed on leave during the term of office and shall have no authority to represent the District in any capacity nor shall the District assume any liability whatsoever for the conduct of the President.
-The District shall continue the President's retirement contribution provided the President agrees to pay the percent required under AS 14.25.050 of the salary the President would have received during the leave of absence and reimburse the District for the District's required retirement contribution.
-Each year of leave of absence then would count as a year of retirement service.
-At the conclusion of the term of office, the President shall be assigned choice of vacant bargaining unit positions for which qualified.

-Upon return to the District, the President shall be advanced one year on the salary schedule for each year of tenure as AEA President.

-B. The District shall provide the Association one day of Association leave with pay for every 12 teachers, excluding substitutes.
-100 additional leave days will be provided for the re-negotiation of this agreement.
-If the Association does not utilize all of its available leave in a school year, the Association shall have the right to carry over up to 25 days each year for use by the Association in subsequent school year(s).

-An authorized statement from the Association President must accompany each application for such leave.
+- A. The Association President shall be placed on leave during the term of office and shall have no authority to represent the District in any capacity nor shall the District assume any liability whatsoever for the conduct of the President.
+At the conclusion of the term of office, the President shall be assigned choice of vacant bargaining unit positions for which qualified. - Upon return to the District, the President shall be advanced one year on the salary schedule for each year of tenure as AEA President if steps were given to other AEA members in those years. - B. The District shall provide the Association one day of Association leave with pay for every 12 full time equivalent teachers.
+The Association shall have the right to carry over all unused leave each year for use by the Association in subsequent school year(s) covered by this contract. - An authorized statement from the Association President must accompany each application for such leave.
 Leave may not be used for work stoppages, walkouts, strikes or other such action that would cause interruption of the instruction or extra-curricular program in this or any other school district.

-730 TEACHER REPRESENTATION AT BOARD MEETINGS
+730 MEMBER REPRESENTATION AT BOARD MEETINGS